tp2750/DataPlates.jl/docs/src/tutorial.md

 ## Printing in plate format

-The `Base.print` and `Base.show` methods is overloaded to show the first column, that is not "platename", "barcode" or "well":
+The `Base.print` and `Base.show` methods is overloaded to show the last column.

 ```
 julia> DataPlate("P1")